paudel7/AppsDataAnalysis/README.md

 This is more about exploratory data analysis

-You can see data cleansing and functions in this python project
+You can see data cleansing, loops and functions in this python project